Vampyr Early Impressions – Bark and Bite

 Lastly a major part of the game is conversation and choice, similar to Life is Strange.
 The conversations happen on a wheel where you choose what you want to say.
 There’s two types of conversations, regular conversation style and major character choices.
 The major choices decide the fate of the main cast and determine the person Reid is.
 These take up most of the gameplay but they are so engaging.
 These conversations also ‘feed’ into the second major aspect of choice: feeding.
 As a vampire you gain experience through blood, the game rewards you with blood for beating enemies or by completing quests, but this only a small amount.
 If you truly want to be powerful you’ll need to feed on NPCs.
 Feeding on them grants a good deal of EXP but the way to maximize your gain is by getting to know your future meals.
 The more you learn about them the better you can gauge their blood quality, the better the blood the more EXP.
 They can also fall ill, which lowers their blood quality, but luckily Reid is a doctor, so he can make medicine to treat their aliments.
 This system provides a moral dilemma; after learning about these people, their lives, their struggles, will you feast of their blood, can you kill them?
 Conversely, you can never feed on anyone ever, it will leave you weaker but you save lives.
 Feeding and treating also impact each district, the healthier the district the better the prices, the lower hunter patrols, and the lower the creatures of the night.
 But should you feed too much, the district will fall apart, people will go missing, questgivers will die and monsters will roam the streets.
 The systems in this game play together very well, my only issue is that the game doesn’t recognize you being a saint, often remarks are made that you have fed on others even if you haven’t.
 But otherwise the system is flawless.

 Vampyr is an amazing, if a little rough, gem.
 It takes the best parts of DontnoD games and makes something truly special.
 On the whole I love the game so far.
 With each new plot revelation I’m further invested.
 So in these early hours I highly recommend it.
-Check back soon for Tony’s review of the full game.
+Check here for my review of the full game.
 Thank you for reading.